Patient Forms

 Is teeth grinding caused by stress?

 Teeth grinding is often caused by stress.
-When people are stressed or anxious they may grind their teeth without noticing the negative behavior.
+People who are stressed or anxious may grind their teeth without noticing the negative behavior.

 How do I relax my jaw?